There are 2 steps to delete/List Disabled Cloud Service

 Write-Output $url.Extensions.Extension

-a.
-DELETE all Disabled Extensions.
+DELETE all

 $method = "DELETE"